 What Contributes to Happiness at Work?

-According to career theorists, these five categories represent different human needs that can lead to satisfaction, happiness, and motivation.
+According to career theorists, these five categories (meaning, autonomy, recognition, opportunity, and pay) represent different human needs that can lead to satisfaction, happiness, and motivation.
 If you feel satisfied in some of these categories but not in others, that may still lead to overall dissatisfaction with your job.
 The categories that contributed most to happiness at work are not the same categories that are related to whether a person has considered quitting.
 The CNBC researchers suggested that meaning, recognition, and autonomy contributed most to the Workplace Happiness Index, while the lack of opportunities for advancement and inadequate pay were related to workers thinking about quitting their jobs.

 Workplace Identity "Crisis" and Coping